-At first glance, Wakefield Diocese may not seem to offer much in the way of tourism.
+At first glance, Wakefield and Huddersfield Episcopal Areas may not seem to offer much in the way of tourism.
 It is not amidst renowned countryside like the Yorkshire Dales.
 Nor does it have a wealth of ancient churches like Lincolnshire and Norfolk.
 However, further exploration reveals a number of interesting places of worship varying in age, style and setting.
 Wakefield Diocese is broader west to east and therefore encompasses great scenic variety.
 This in turn has affected the development of its churches.

 Amongst all these churches are some real gems and visitors to the area are urged to go and explore!

-Below are some articles from Awake - the diocesan newspaper, which highlight some of the churches of the diocese:
+Below are some articles from Awake - which highlight some of the local churches: